 NetJets gets China's OK for new private jet firm

 OMAHA, Neb.
-(AP) — NetJets says its new joint venture will soon begin offering private charter flights in China now that regulators there have granted the company an operating certificate.
+(AP) — NetJets said Tuesday that its new joint venture will soon begin offering private charter flights in China now that regulators there have granted the company an operating certificate.

 NetJets, which sells partial ownership interests in business jets in the United States and Europe, has been working since 2012 to gain approval to set up operations in China.

-NetJets CEO Jordan Hansell says he believes there is strong growth potential in China for private jet flights.
+NetJets CEO Jordan Hansell said he believes there is strong growth potential in China for private jet flights although the venture will likely start off small.

 The new China venture includes a group of Chinese investors led by Hony Jinsi Investment Management (Beijing) Ltd. and Fung Investments.